counternote/counternote/spec.md

 A __cut__ is a subdivision of a [beat][beats], also known as a tuplet.
 While there are six well-defined [clicks][click] that do duple meter, many more can be achieved using __cuts__.

-### Short Cut

-A __short cut__ is a quick and dirty way of defining a __cut__, pun intended.
-It works with small prime number tuplets: duplets, triplets, and quintuplets.
-The rules are as follows:
+The rules for cuts are as follows:

 * no whitespace exists between the [sounds][sounds]
 * [clicks][click] act as separators of the [sounds][sounds] in the __cut__